geoserver/geoserver.github.io/_posts/2022-01-24-geoserver-2-20-2-released.md

 If you wish to report a security vulnerability, please visit our website for [instructions on responsible reporting](http://geoserver.org/issues/).

-### Mark Factory Precidence
+### Mark Factory Precedence

-When rendering maps with lots of individual graphics looking up the correct implementation (known as a MarkFactory) can be time consuming.
+When rendering maps with lots of individual graphics, looking up the correct implementation (known as a MarkFactory) can be time consuming.

-WMS Settings have new capability is to filter out any mark factories not being used, and provide an order to prioritize the ones being used.
+WMS Settings have new capability to filter out any mark factories not being used, and provide an order to prioritise the ones being used.

 For more information see [WMS Web Administration](https://docs.geoserver.org/stable/en/user/services/wms/webadmin.html#mark-factory-precedence) (user guide).